mathinmse/mathinmse.github.io/README.md

 ## Course Information

 * Course Title: Applied Mathematical Methods in Materials Engineering
-* Course Number: MTLE-4720/BMED-4720 (RPI) or ENME483 (UC)
+* Course Number: MTLE-4720/BMED-4720 (RPI)
-* Meeting times: T/F 10:00 to 11:20
+* Meeting times: Monday/Thursday 1:30 to 3:35
-* Meeting location: LOW 3116
+* Meeting location: Classes will start from the WebEx Teams Space
-* Instructor: Associate Professor Dan Lewis Office: MRC-110 (RPI)
+* Instructor: Associate Professor Dan Lewis Office: http://renssealer.webex.com/meet/lewisd2
-* Office hours: Wednesday 12 PM - 1 PM or by appointment
+* Office hours: will be arranged by appointment.
+24/7 messaging available in the WebEx Teams Space

 Prerequisites: A desire to improve one’s ability to solve mathematical problems in materials engineering.

-Textbooks:  You will need a functional Python installation and know how to start the Jupyter notebook.
+Textbooks:  You will need a functional Anaconda Python 3 installation and know how to start the Jupyter notebook from the Anaconda Navigator.
 There are no required texts for this class.
 See the web links below for additional resources.
+There will be reading recommendations made within the provided lecture materials.

 Python Crash Course: An all-in-one tutorial is found [here](https://github.com/rpmuller/PythonCrashCourse).